Replanning Human-Robot Collaborative Tasks with Vision-Language Models via Semantic and Physical Dual-Correction: Conclusion

 \section{Conclusion}

 This study presented a robust replanning framework for human--robot collaborative assembly by integrating Vision--Language Models (VLMs) with a dual-correction mechanism.
-By defining assistive tasks through the abstraction of \textit{action targets}, we developed a unified pipeline capable of handling diverse collaborative scenarios, including object fixation and tool preparation.
-The integration of internal and external correction models formed a closed-loop system that autonomously detects logical hallucinations and physical execution failures, enabling reliable error recovery through iterative reasoning.
+By defining assistive tasks through the abstraction of \textit{Action Targets}, we developed a unified pipeline capable of handling diverse collaborative scenarios, including object fixation and tool preparation.
+The integration of Internal and External Correction models formed a closed-loop system that autonomously detects logical hallucinations and physical execution failures, enabling reliable error recovery through iterative reasoning.

-Experimental results in both simulation and real-world environments confirmed that the dual-correction mechanism significantly enhances task success rates, particularly in multi-turn interactions where errors tend to accumulate.
+Experimental results in both simulation and real-world environments showed configuration-dependent benefits of the correction modules.
+Internal Correction improved candidate validity, while External Correction supported post-execution recovery for the low-latency VLM configuration but could reduce task success when visual false negatives occurred.
 While the system demonstrated high adaptability to ambiguous linguistic instructions, real-world trials also highlighted the sensitivity of visual verification to lighting and occlusion.
-Future work will focus on incorporating force adaptation and long-term context awareness to further reduce cognitive load and extend the system's capability to tasks requiring physical compliance and advanced context awareness.
+Future work will focus on improving visual verification, incorporating long-term context awareness, and extending the framework toward language-guided force adaptation, which was discussed as a preliminary future-work direction in this study.